 Chronic Wasting Disease (CWD) is a fatal disease of the central nervous system found in both captive and freeranging deer and elk.
-The South Dakota Department of Game, Fish and Parks (GFP) has been conducting surveillance for CWD since 1997 to determine disease presence and prevalence across the state, CWD has been confirmed in free-ranging deer and/or elk in Bennett, Butte, Corson, Custer, Fall River, Haakon, Harding, Jackson, Lawrence, Lyman, Meade, Mellette, Pennington, Sully, Tripp, and Ziebach counties including Custer State Park and Wind Cave National Park.
-A map of known distribution of CWD within free-ranging deer and elk can be found at the bottom of gfp.sd.gov/chronic-wasting-disease/ under "Related Maps."
+The South Dakota Department of Game, Fish and Parks (GFP) has been conducting surveillance for CWD since 1997 to determine disease presence and prevalence across the state.
+CWD has been confirmed in free-ranging deer and/or elk in Bennett, Buffalo, Butte, Corson, Custer, Fall River, Haakon, Harding, Jackson, Lawrence, Lyman, Meade, Mellette, Pennington, Perkins, Stanley, Sully, Tripp, and Ziebach counties including Custer State Park and Wind Cave National Park.
+A map of known distribution of CWD within free-ranging deer and elk can be found at the bottom of gfp.sd.gov/ chronic-wasting-disease/ under "Related Maps."

-GFP Commission has revised regulations for the 2021 deer and elk hunting seasons.
-Carcass transportation and disposal regulations will apply for any harvested deer or elk that will be transported from the county of harvest or from another state back into South Dakota.
-These revised regulations will go into effect for the 2021 hunting seasons.
-For more information, see page 113 or visit gfp.sd.gov/2021-cwd-regulations/.
+Carcass transportation and disposal regulations apply for any harvested deer or elk that will be transported from the county of harvest or from another state back into South Dakota.
+For more information, see page 113 or visit gfp.sd.gov/cwd-regulations/.

 The goal of surveillance strategies in South Dakota is to determine the likely spread of CWD to new units where the disease has not been detected in wild, free-ranging deer and elk.
 Detailed information on hunter submissions for CWD testing will be mailed to successful applicants in priority surveillance units prior to the start of the deer hunting seasons.
-For additional information on the CWD surveillance program, visit: gfp.sd.gov/chronic-wasting-disease/or contact the GFP Regional Office in Rapid City at 605.394.2391.
+For additional information on the CWD surveillance program, visit: gfp.sd.gov/chronic-wasting-disease/ or contact any GFP Office.

 Other hunters in South Dakota who would like to get their deer or elk tested for CWD can voluntarily submit a sample for testing.
 As a voluntary submission, hunters will be responsible for the cost of shipping and any professional sample collection costs unless the hunter delivers a sample to a GFP Office, sample collection area or using a testing kit provided by GFP.
-GFP will pay for the testing cost of the sample at South Dakota State University Animal Disease and Research Diganostics Lab (SDSU ADRDL).
-Results will be sent to both the hunter and GFP.
+GFP will pay for the testing cost of the sample at South Dakota State University Animal Disease and Research Diagnostics Lab (SDSU ADRDL).
+The lab will send results to both the hunter and GFP.
 These results will supplement GFP's surveillance effort across the state.

-Hunters can serve a critical role with surveillance efforts and reducing the spread of CWD.
-The process for collecting samples from a harvested deer or elk and how to properly submit to SDSU ADRDL can be found at: gfp. sd.gov/cwd-testing/.
-To learn more about CWD and how hunters can be proactive by implementing best management practices, please visit gfp.sd.gov/chronic-wasting-disease/.
+Hunters can serve a critical role with surveillance efforts and help reduce the spread of CWD by properly disposing of deer and elk carcasses.
+The process for collecting samples from a harvested deer or elk and how to properly submit to SDSU ADRDL can be found at: gfp.sd.gov/cwdtesting/.
+To learn more about CWD and how hunters can be proactive by implementing best management practices, please visit gfp.sd.gov/ chronic-wasting-disease/.